Jehuu Caulcrick

-Jehuu Caulcrick (/ˈdʒeɪjuː ˈkɔːlkrɪk/; born 6 August 1983 in Liberia) is a Liberian coach of American football and former fullback.
+Jehuu Caulcrick (/ˈdʒeɪjuː ˈkɔːlkrɪk/; born 6 August 1983) is a Liberian coach of American football and former fullback.
 As a player, he was signed by the New York Jets as an undrafted free agent in 2008.
 He played college football at Michigan State.
 Caulcrick also played for the Tampa Bay Buccaneers, San Francisco 49ers and Buffalo Bills, and for nearly five years was a head coach at the high school football level.

-Early years
+Early life

 (Coming to America has been...)
 A new beginning for me.
 I had the opportunity to come here and start my life over.